Bacteria In Your Pet’s Urine = bacteriuria

 When bacteria are seen on microscopic examination of your dog or cat ‘s urine, they are often reported as “few”, “moderate” or “many” and their general characteristics are described.
 When they are grown in the laboratory from a sample of your pet’s urine, they are usually reported as the identified species of bacteria combined with a list of the antibiotics most effective in controlling or destroying them (bacterial culture and sensitivity).

 Today, very few veterinarians attempt to isolate and identify bacteria from your pet’s urine sample at their hospitals.
 They send those samples to national laboratories that fly them to their regional facilities.
 That necessitates a variable time delay.
 During that delay, many things can change.
-Urine pH increase significantly if the urine is not sufficiently chilled, and the number and species of bacteria the central lab finds can be affected as well. (ref)
+Urine pH increases significantly if your pet’s urine is not sufficiently chilled during storage and transportation.
+The number and species of bacteria that a central lab finds in those transported samples will be affected as well.

 So, occasionally, infections are missed or falsely reported as positive.
 That is why pets showing typical UTI signs – particularly when other urine tests indicate a possible infection – generally go on antibiotics regardless of culture results.

 Conditions That Can Cause Bacteria To Be Present In Your Pet’s Urine: